 -

-Memory, preferences, skills, plugins, and API keys are stored
+Memory, preferences, skills, plugins, and API keys are

-locally on your Mac in
+stored locally in

-- How do I install Samuel?
+gpt-4o-transcribefor high-fidelity audio recall (3–10 s). - How do I install Samuel?